 We are excited to offer this program and encourage you to Contact Us with any questions, or for any assistance on your project.

 Are available in both the Main Street Program District and the DDA District.
 This program seeks to bridge the gap in cost between unattractive signage and highly functional, attractive signs that complement and create more attractive DDA & Main Street business districts.
 It is important to note that sign ordinances differ in Portland’s historic Main Street District in order to preserve historic character.
 Please review sign ordinances carefully prior to applying.
 The intent of the program is to support creative, three-dimensional signage.
 Replacement signs of similar construction and quality, or duplications of existing signs with minimal changes, may not qualify for the incentive.

-The Sign Incentive Program will provide a matching grant of 50% of the total cost of an approved sign, up to a maximum of $1,000 per applicant.
+The Sign Incentive Program will provide matching funds of up to 50% of the total cost of an approved sign, with a maximum of $1,000 per applicant.
 Sign incentive awards must be approved by the Design Team prior to sign purchase or installation.

 Please review the links below if you feel your business is a candidate for a sign incentive.